Need to find out how to get rid of mosquitoes? We've got the inside scoop.

 Fortunately, there are natural repellents, clever buys and smart tactics you might not have thought of to put off these nasties.
 Can’t wait to rid yourself of these troublesome pests?
 Read on and head to our cleaning hub for more knowledge on keep your space spick and span.

-1. Stop them coming in the windows
+2. Stop mosquitoes coming in the windows

 Obvious, right?
 But the fact is that if it’s hot overnight you won’t want to prevent the intrusion of mosquitoes by keeping the windows shut.
 The solution is to fit insect screens to your windows that still allow you to open them.